gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - It is recommended this permission is set to None on the Tenant Role to restrict access for Subtenant users.
   * - Tools: VDI Pools
     - None, Read, Full
-    - Controls User access to VDI Pools which are currently configured (Tools > VDI Pools) via the Virtual Desktops Persona view
+    - Controls create and view access to VDI Pools which are currently configured (Tools > VDI Pools)
+    - Created VDI pools can be consumed from the Virtual Desktop persona view -
     -
-    -
-    -
   * - VDI: Copy/Paste
     - None, Full
-    - Controls the ability for the VDI user to copy/paste contents from/to the VDI instance.
+    - Controls the ability for the VDI user to copy/paste contents from/to the VDI instance -
     -
     -
-    -
   * - VDI: Local Printer
     - None, Full
+    - Controls printer access for VDI users
     -
     -
+    -
+  * - Custom Plugins
+    - None, Full
+    - Controls access to custom plugins that are integrated with the |morpheus| appliance
+    - When custom plugins are integrated, a new permission will be added to this list which is named for that plugin.
+Administrators can individually control access to their custom plugins by setting permission for each role and for each individual plugin
     -
     -
   * - None - No Permissions
     - None
     - When all permissions are set to None, the following behavior can be expected: This allows only access to the User Setting page displayed, which is accessed by clicking on the user's name in the upper-right corner of the application window.